johnnybus/dotfiles/README.md

 # dotfiles
-## dotvim
+### dotvim
-My vim configuration is focused on python development, and ansible playbooks development-
+My vim configuration is focused on python and ansible playbooks development.
+Ensure that bundle is installed.